psamsotha/jersey-properties/README.md

 }
 ```

-Then you will need to register the feature by constructing it will the new
+Then you will need to register the feature by constructing it with the new
 properties provider (the constructor takes a varargs).

 ```java